avg —

 FAQ

-How long does the compote keep? +
+How long does compote of currants and apples keep? +

-Can I reduce the sugar? +
+Can I reduce the amount of sugar in the compote? +

 - Comment